shamdasani/write/README.md

 # write
 ✍ write on the web, beautifully

-intended to be a distraction-free note taking app.
+intended to be a distraction-free note taking app

 ## to-do
 - bold, italic, etc.